 - At least 1 live event each month

-- 3-4 new bootcamps annually (and over a dozen in the archives)
+- 3-4 new bootcamps annually (and over 20 in the archives)

 Who am I to be running a support and learning community for freelance writers?
 I’m a six-figure freelance writer, nonfiction book and self-published e-book author, and writer of the award-winning Make a Living Writing blog.